There are a few things I always think should be considered when using a workflow.

 Now if you were using variables and are not sure how to pass more than

 two parameters, don’t fear.
-Just make your first parm a
+Make your first parm a

 object.
 Sure you’ll need to